dev-ofty/kirby-mux/README.md

 Set this to `true` for local development.
 Instead of the actual video, the plugin will upload a test video to Mux.
 This is neccessary, since videos need to be publicly hosted for Mux to be able to import them.

 > **NOTE:** This plugin includes a .env.example file as well.

+## What's New in This Fork

+This fork includes several enhancements over the original:

+1. **Audio Support**: Upload and stream audio files (MP3, etc.) in addition to videos
+2. **Video Dimension Analysis**: Automatically extracts and stores video dimensions and aspect ratios using getID3
+3. **MP4 Support**: Enables standard MP4 downloads alongside HLS streaming
+4. **Vue 3 Components**: All components updated to use Vue 3 Composition API with modern best practices
+5. **Improved Error Handling**: Better error handling and user feedback

 ## Caveats